 ECAS Certification Process in UAE

-ECAS (Emirates Conformity Assessment Scheme) is one of the most common certification routes.
+ECAS (Emirates Conformity Assessment Scheme) is one of the most common certification routes, mandated under Federal Law No. 28 of 2001 and implemented through MoIAT-appointed Notified Bodies.
+It generally involves:

 - Product testing in approved laboratories